Back to all insights

 It's surprisingly common for businesses to find, once they run the numbers properly, that a significant portion of their revenue is actually marginally profitable or even loss-making.
 This can happen for a number of reasons:

-- Low-margin clients who consume high levels of service: Some clients pay reasonable rates but require disproportionate time, attention, and resources.
+• Low-margin clients who consume high levels of service: Some clients pay reasonable rates but require disproportionate time, attention, and resources.
 When you account for the true cost of servicing them, the margin is thin.
+Yet because they're paying invoices and the revenue is real, they don't get scrutinised the way they should.

-- Legacy pricing that hasn't been updated: Long-standing clients are often on rates set years ago.
-Without updates, these accounts quietly become your least profitable.
+• Legacy pricing that hasn't been updated: Long-standing clients are often on rates set years ago.
+They're comfortable, they rarely complain, and nobody wants to risk the relationship by raising prices.
+But if those rates haven't kept pace with your cost increases, those clients have quietly become your least profitable accounts.

 The discipline here is to regularly analyse profitability by client, by product line, and by service offering.
-You may find that focusing on fewer, higher-margin opportunities significantly improves your bottom line without requiring any additional revenue growth at all.
+You may find that focusing on fewer, higher-margin opportunities — and politely moving on from your least profitable work — would significantly improve your bottom line without requiring any additional revenue growth at all.

 Discounting: The Habit That's Costing You More Than You Think

 Beyond the immediate impact, there's a longer-term issue.
-Clients won on price tend to stay on price.
-They're often harder to work with and less loyal.
-Clients won at full value, on the strength of your expertise, tend to be the opposite.
+Clients who are won on price tend to stay on price.
+They expect discounts every time.
+They're often harder to work with, quicker to complain, and less loyal when a competitor offers something slightly cheaper.
+The clients won at full value, on the strength of your expertise and the quality of your work, tend to be the opposite.

 Overhead That Scales Faster Than Revenue

-Growing businesses need capacity, but the timing and scale of those investments matter enormously.
+Growing businesses need to invest in capacity — that's real and unavoidable.
+But the timing and scale of those investments matters enormously to profitability.
 Staged investment, aligned closely to actual rather than projected revenue, is almost always the more financially sound approach.

 What You Can Do About It: A Practical Starting Point